|Chat, Phone & Knowledge Base

-For a budget-market shared hosting company, that range of support channels is useful and a good way to stand out.
+For a budget-market shared hosting company, that range of support channels is impressive and stands out.

-That said, the giant asterisk is the budget shared hosting company part – while iPage might have good support on the surface, they are not selling service.
+The caveat here is that while iPage might have good support on the surface, they are not selling service.
 They are selling price.
 I would not anticipate sustained, high levels of support like you might find at companies like InMotion or SiteGround.

 Like any web host, iPage has disadvantages.
-There are plenty of iPage complaints to be found online.
-Plenty of them are valid, and some are simply anecdotal.
 Here are the cons that I found while using iPage for hosting.

 Upsells are not unique to the hosting industry.
 They are a common and often helpful way to provide more services to customers while also making the company more money.

 However, there’s also a line where upsells stop being useful and start becoming exasperating and confusing.

 iPage definitely crosses that line.
 They even go beyond GoDaddy’s infamous upsells.
 From iPage’s initial signup all the way through to your account to the backend of your website, there is upsell after upsell.
 And many are super-sneaky…like, so sneaky that they get automatically added to your cart without your knowledge.

 Some offers are interesting, but most are not.
 They’re just re-worded benefits that are technically already included in your account (or they are things that really should be included in your plan, like automatic backups).

 iPage even has an entire “WordPress Plans” page dedicated to upselling features that aren’t really features.
 Their Go Plan can run WordPress, but they’ve come up with additional “features” to upsell to WordPress users.
 Learn more about Web Hosting vs. WordPress Hosting here.